Case studies

 Enhancing communication and engagement across a global partnership

-The Australian Government, through the Department of Agriculture, Water and the Environment (DAWE), is the Coordinator of The International Partnership for Blue Carbon (IPBC).
-The IPBC is a global network of governments, researchers, policymakers and NGOs who share a vision to protect, restore or manage global blue carbon ecosystems (mangroves, sea grasses and salt marshes) for climate change.
+The IPBC is a global network of researchers, policymakers, NGOs and five national governments who share a vision to protect, restore or manage global blue carbon ecosystems (mangroves, sea grasses and salt marshes) to address climate change.

 Communication strategy and stakeholder engagement planning

 Boxing Clever developed a strategy to engage stakeholders and communities across NSW in working together to help protect koalas in the wild.
-We began with indepth conversations with 23 stakeholders ranging from scientists to NGOs to get their perspectives on the issues and the challenges and what might help unite their work behind a shared plan.
+Indepth conversations with 23 stakeholders ranging from scientists to NGOs provided perspectives on the issues and the challenges and what might help unite their work behind a shared plan.

 Our recommended strategy introduced the concept of ‘NSW Koala Country’ as something that councils and tourism bodies in areas where koalas live could get behind.
 We created a new strategic narrative and key messages for koala conservation, and recommended media strategy, a stakeholder engagement plan, and a framework for community engagement.

-Next, we created a NSW Koala Portal that shares information, successes and contact details and ultimately supports community-led initiatives.
+Next, we created a NSW Koala Portal to share information, successes and contact details and ultimately support community-led initiatives.
 In addition to working with world-renowned Indigenous photographer Wayne Quilliam we interviewed ‘hero’ case studies, and hosted monthly stakeholder teleconferences to ensure all content was developed with buy-in from stakeholders.
-The resulting NSW Koala Portal (koala.nsw.gov.au) is now live, and shares information, successes and ultimately supports community-led initiatives.

 Increasing community understanding of serious financial crime

-Boxing Clever worked with the ATO on behalf of the multi-agency Serious Financial Crime Taskforce (SFCT) to help raise community awareness of serious financial crime and the SFCT.
+Boxing Clever received an IABC Gold Quill Award for strategic communication for our work with the ATO and Australia’s Serious Financial Crime Taskforce (SFCT) to raise community awareness of serious financial crime.

-Our strategy, using behavioural science concepts, made serious financial crime relevant by highlighting the kinds of criminals who deceive, cheat and steal from everyday Australians.
-We created a Serious Financial Crime Identikit containing 10 criminal ‘personas’ and warning signs to look out for, achieved 153 pieces of coverage reaching a potential audience of 7.8 million as a result of media engagement.
+Our strategy used behavioural science concepts.
+We made the issue relevant by highlighting that serious financial criminals deceive, cheat and steal from everyday Australians.
+We tapped into people’s interest in true crime by researching and launching a world-first Serious Financial Crime Identikit based on 10 criminal ‘personas’ and warning signs to look out for.

-We also developed: a podcast hosted by Emily Webb (crime author and co-host of The Australian True Crime Podcast), and a content kit of articles, and social media tiles that SFCT members, trade media and industry associations relevant to ‘enablers’ of financial crime (such as accountants and lawyers) could share in their own channels.
+We also developed a podcast and a digital content kit that SFCT members, trade media and industry associations relevant to ‘enablers’ of financial crime (such as accountants and lawyers) could share in their own channels.

 A communication strategy and support to help ASIC’s move to industry funding